microsoft/promptflow/examples/tutorials/flow-deploy/distribute-flow-as-executable-app/README.md

 - connections: the folder contains yaml files to create all related connections.
 - app.py: the entry file is included as the entry point for the bundled application.
 - app.spec: the spec file tells PyInstaller how to process your script.
-- main.py: it will start streamlit service and be called by the entry file.
+- main.py: it will start Streamlit service and be called by the entry file.
 - settings.json: a json file to store the settings of the executable application.
 - build: a folder contains various log and working files.
 - dist: a folder contains the executable application.